tsani/jerrington.me/pages/beli.md

   since we can offer an interactive prompt that would look like `Hole to split on (default foo):` if the cursor is over a hole `?foo`.

-  This depends on the named holes feature, which is in progress.
+  This depends on the named holes feature, which is now essentially complete.

+### Confusion

+None at the moment!

 [1]: https://files.jerrington.me/arithmetic-bug-1.bel
 [ocaml-lies]: https://caml.inria.fr/pub/docs/oreilly-book/html/book-ora029.html